bakedpotatoboi/odin-recipes/README.md

 # odin-recipes
-This website will be developed to have links of few recipes This is a sample website for improvement
+This website will be developed to have links of few recipes This is a sample website for improvementss